Nicholas-BI/bakery-efficiency-score/README.md

 This is a fully dynamic recipe-ranking tool that adapts to your priorities.
 Whether you're focused on profit, speed, volume, or XP, the scoring model recalculates and ranks recipes based on your input.

-Key features include:
+**Key features:**
 - Slider-based control over Profit, Cook Time, Servings, and XP
 - Preset strategies like *Quick Cash*, *XP Farm*, and *Balanced*
 - Appliance-level filtering and cook-time constraints
 - Real-time ranking updates
-- Score breakdown tooltips and measure exports for deeper analysis
+- Score breakdown tooltips and exported DAX measures for transparency

 ---

 ## Data Model Overview

-The report follows a clean star schema for fast, reliable filtering and DAX execution:
+The report follows a clean star schema for efficient filtering and high-performance DAX:

 **Fact Table**
 - `Fact_Bakery` — Recipe-level metrics and computed values